 Phil Russell and his wife, Fannie Bitsoi-Russell make some of the finest, most meticulously crafted jewelry today.
 We are very fortunate to be able to offer several pieces of their work.

 Two views of a lovely bracelet set with five natural turquoise, 5/ inch wide and made to fit a small wrist. $3200.
 The pendant is 1 /58 inches from top to bottom. $600.
-BOTH IN SANTA FE
+(BOTH in SANTA FE)

 Duane Maktima's work is the result of being an accomplished and award winning jeweler going on his Thirty-seventh year.
 That knowledge gained throughout those years is evident as his work represents a refinement only available by such accomplished hands.